nikitabobko/AeroSpace/dev-docs/development.md

 ## 3. Entry point scripts

 **Debug build**
 -   `build-debug.sh` - Build debug build to `.debug` dir.
 -   `run-tests.sh` - Run tests.
 -   `run-debug.sh` - Run AeroSpace.app debug build.
 -   `run-cli.sh` - Run `aerospace` in CLI.
 Arguments are forwarded to `aerospace` binary.
 -   `build-docs.sh` - Build the site and man pages to `.site` and `.man` dirs respectively.
 -   `build-shell-completion.sh` - Build shell completion to `.shell-completion`.
+    You can test that the completion works properly by sourcing the file `source ./.shell-completion/zsh/_aerospace`
 -   `generate.sh` - Regenerate generated project files. `AeroSpace.xcodeproj` is generated, and some of the source files (the source files have `Generated` suffix in their names).

 > [!IMPORTANT]
 > Debug build uses `~/.aerospace-debug.toml` instead of `~/.aerospace.toml`